Oakland Institute: Achievements

 Articles and opinion pieces by The Oakland Institute's staff and fellows and/or perspectives on its work are regularly published in U.S. media outlets including Alternet, Slate, The Huffington Post, Inter Press Service, and The Chronicle of Philanthropy.

 Work from the Institute has been used in the United Nations Conference on Trade and Development and by the Intergovernmental Group of Twenty-Four—the only formal developing county group addressed by the IMF and the World Bank.

 In 2015, the Institute founded its Legal Defense Fund, which supports land rights activists around the world.
 In 2022, the Institute supported partners in Tanzania, Mali, Kenya, the Democratic Republic of the Congo, and Nicaragua.

 Awards and recognition

 The Nation magazine recognized the institute's work, and the efforts of Anuradha Mittal in particular, in their list of Most Valuable Progressives of 2008.
 The Oakland Institute received the United Nations Association East Bay's Global Citizen Award in 2007 and the KPFA Peace Award in 2006. in 2012, the Oakland Institute was honored by the Responsible Endowments Coalition for its leadership in drawing attention to college and university investments in land grabs in Africa.
-Mittal was named "Antisemite of the Year" in 2021 by the watchdog group "StopAntisemitism.com".